canjs/canjs/component/scope.md

 value with `{}`.
 In 3.0, [can.mustache]
 will use [can.stache]'s syntax.

-@option {Object} A plain JavaScript object that is used to define the prototype methods and properties of [can.Construct constructor function] that extends can.Map.
+@option {Object} A plain JavaScript object that is used to define the prototype methods and properties of [can.Construct constructor function] that extends [can.Map].
 For example:

     can.Component.extend({
       tag: "my-paginate",